 Dogs, cats, birds, or other animals shall not be permitted aboard a vehicle except under the following conditions:

-a) Service animals are permitted to accompany persons with disabilities, but must be properly harnessed or leashed so as to restrain the animal.
+- Service animals are permitted to accompany persons with disabilities, but must be under control at all times and not pose a threat to other passengers or the operator.
 The service animal may be held on the owner’s lap or placed on the floor of the vehicle.
 The animal cannot be placed on the seat.

-c) Animals properly caged, or in a container and will not be a nuisance or hazard to other passengers are permitted.
+- Animals are permitted when properly caged, or in a container, and when not a nuisance or hazard to other passengers.
 The cage/container must be held on the owner’s lap and not take up another passenger’s seat.
 The cage/container cannot be placed on the floor or block the aisles.

 Service animals perform some of the functions and tasks that the individual with a disability cannot perform for himself or herself.
 Some examples include:

-• Assisting persons with mobility impairments with balance.
+- Assisting persons with mobility impairments with their balance

 The Department of Justice states: